rammic/rammic.github.io/_posts/2015-07-28-hiding-secrets-in-android-apps.md

 .end method
 {% endhighlight %}

   Our native code compiles into platform-specific _SharedObject_ (or **.so**) libraries.
-This additional layout of protection comes at a fairly high cost though, especially you're not using JNI hooks already.
+This additional layer of protection comes at a fairly high cost though, especially you're not using JNI hooks already.
 Builds and testing becomes significantly more complicated and standard troubleshooting/crash analysis tools won't work at this level.

   Even if you are comfortable attaching a JNI interface to your app for this purpose, it's also important to remember that it is still not foolproof.
 Our naive implementation of the C-functions is vulnerable to the same tool that originally gave us such heartburn initially: `strings`.